 The collections on Curiosity Stream are vast, with categories such as Amazing Animals, Black History, Biographies, Dinosaurs, Secrets of WW1, Fukushima, SciTech, Big Science, Violent Earth and more.

-So, do you really actually need all four these subscriptions?
+So, do you really actually need all six these subscriptions?

 So I guess this will be one of the biggest questions of the next ten years.
 Will the industry continue to differentiate instead of consolidate?
 Disney has already announced the launch of its streaming service in 2019, but will they be able to scale globally as Netflix has?

 That does not necessarily mean that the Netflix business model is a sustainable one.
 For years already, speculation about the exact status of this streaming giant’s financials has been under crossfire.
 Despite having more than 125 million subscribers globally, Netflix is paying billions of dollars for content.
 Investopedia.com reports them, for example, paying $200 million for a year’s access to Disney’s films, and the full series of Lost for $45 million.

 On the other hand, tech giant Apple has also announced the global roll-out of their own streaming service which is already now available.
 Reports also state that Apple has set aside $1 billion for content creation in 2018.
 And where does this leave local streaming services, like Showmax, who will not be able to compete on that scale?